(214) 390-7947 (Overseas Callers)

 How can I get/purchase Internet services?

-To access the internet while volunteering in Thailand, you can buy a local SIM Card (dtac, AIS and TrueMove) and purchase an Internet data package suitable for your needs.
+To access the internet while volunteering in Thailand, you can buy a local SIM Card and purchase an Internet data package suitable for your needs.

 Are Internet facilities available everywhere?

 Yes, Internet services are available everywhere.
-Even in the areas with no free Wi-Fi, you can easily access the web with a mobile phone that has a local SIM Card.
+Even in the areas with no free Wi-Fi, you can easily access the internet with a mobile phone that has a local SIM Card with data plan.

 What do I need to bring with me for my volunteer project in Thailand?